Categories

 The screenplay also leans a little too hard on viewers’ familiarity with the Apollo program.
 Characters and jargon pop in and out of the story with just enough clarity to function in a narrative sense, but clearly benefiting from someone who has some familiarity with the topics at hand.
 Then again, how many people are seeing this movie who don’t already know the broad strokes of how we landed on the moon?

 That all feels a little bit like nitpicking, though it puts a slight ceiling on the film.
-Nonetheless, I think First Man is the best possible version of itself: An illuminating and thrilling triumph and an affirmation that Chazelle is one of the most exciting filmmakers in Hollywood today.
+Nonetheless, I think First Man is the best possible version of itself: An emotional and thrilling triumph and an affirmation that Chazelle is one of the most exciting filmmakers in Hollywood today.

 Is It Good?